shadowga/website/_docs/1/h-support.md

 Support is a big deal to us and we provide several resources for getting help.
 Before considering any of these options we recommend you try to ask an admin in-game first.

+## Before getting help
+* Ensure that you have read our documentation thoroughly and clearly because the issue may have been mentioned already.
+* If the above does not work, try searching the forum to make sure that nobody has already brought up your issue.
+* For development-related issues, make them a suggestion on the forum instead of asking an administrator.
+* For non-related errors (such as Minecraft crashes or Internet connection problems), seek help from an external source.

 ## Get help on Discord
 Sometimes an admin may busy or not on the server.
 For problems like this we have a Discord server and you can request an invite link by clicking the 'chat' button on our navigation bar.